sberbank-ai-lab/LightAutoML/CONTRIBUTIG.md

 2. Every non one-line docstring should have a paragraph at its end, regardless of where it will be used: in the documentation for a class, module, function, class method etc.
-   One-liners shouldn't have a paragraph at its end.
+   One-liners may have no paragraph at its end.
-   Also, if you don't have special fields like Note, Warning you may don't add a paragraph at its end.

 3. Once you added some module to LightAutoML, you should add some info about it at the beginning of the module.
    Example of this you can find in `docs/mock_docs.py`.
-   Also, if you use submodules, please add description to `__init__.py`
+   Also, if you use submodules, please add description to `__init__.py` (it is usefull for Sphinx's autosummary).

 4. There is an example for documenting standalone functions.